 How does water affect the holes in my Monstera Deliciosa?

-Your Monstera Deliciosa relies on water for absorbing minerals that help it grow.
+Your Monstera Deliciosa relies on water to absorb minerals that help it grow.
 These include Nitrates that encourage the leaves to develop holes.
-So, dehydration and nutrient deficiency can negatively affect a leaf’s development too.
+So, dehydration and nutrient deficiency can also negatively affect a leaf’s development.

 - Help your plant to mature by providing a moss pole

 - Ensure the plant gets ample nutrients and water

 - Practice patience

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?